INT NASHVILLE BED AND BREAKFAST:

 HER (Shrugging): “Me either.
 Let’s go to Graceland.”

-Then you go outside to some back buildings that house artifacts, awards, images, and video from his life and career, including the handball court, where it amuses me to think he might’ve played the day of his death.
-I kind of want to play handball the day of my death.
+Then you go outside to some back buildings that house artifacts, awards, images, and video from his life and career, including the handball court.
 Overall, the place was interesting, but the chilly “Elvis actually lived here” ghost never really caressed my bones at any point.
 Once again, because Elvis has always been a caricature to me instead of a real person.
 It’s not my fault.
 He died before I was born.
-More importantly, though, he was also, after all, just a pop star of overblown worth.
-Somebody on the Internet had to say that.
+More importantly, though, he was also, after all, just a pop star.

 Last, however, was the ultimate highlight of Graceland: Elvis’ grave.
 Yup, he’s there.
 So’s his mom.
 So’s his dad.
 So’s his grandmother.
 His stillborn twin brother is also memorialized there.
 And, yes, people were crying.
-He’s buried in what the estate calls the Meditation Garden (fountain plus dead people equals that, I guess), and it might be an apt appellation for the area when there’s not a constant line of people shouldering through, snapping pictures, and saying “Elvis had a twin?
-The world was not ready.”
+He’s buried in what the estate calls the Meditation Garden, and it might be an apt appellation for the area when there’s not a constant line of people shouldering through, snapping pictures, and saying “Elvis had a twin?”

-All in all, though, I definitely enjoyed Graceland, but the thrill was almost 100% that all around me were people that apparently cared deeply about this man, his music, his movies, his life…and I didn’t.
-Not one bit.
+All in all, though, I definitely enjoyed Graceland, but the thrill was almost 100% that all around me were people that apparently cared deeply about this man, his music, his movies, his life in a way that was incomprehensible to me.
 But I still visited his grave.
 Heck, I’ve never even visited my own grandfather’s grave before.